alphonse92/vplplusplus_composer/k8s.md

 ### 7. Deploy the gateway

-To use ssl, you need set the value of `SERVER_PORT` to 443.
+To use ssl, you need to set the value of `SERVER_PORT` to 443.
 Follow the instruction of the title `create certificates`.

 This steps changed a little.
-Because we need deploy the `service object` at first, in order to get the external IP from it.
+Because we need to deploy the `service object` at first, in order to get the external IP from it.

 1. Compile the configuration file of gateway with the namespace that you want to deploy for
 2. Deploy the service running: `./create_service gateway $NAMESPACE`